“Sorry, I hated that. Sorry, I wish I hadn’t said that.”

 “Sorry, is this coffee?
 Sorry, this is my fault.”

-Both pieces address a troubling aspect prevalent in our society: Studies show that women do indeed apologize more than men – but why?
+The video addresses a troubling but persistent trend in our society: Studies show that women do indeed apologize more than men—but why?

 Over-apologizing happens for many reasons, including: